giantswarm/docs/src/content/ui-api/kubectl-gs/get-organizations.md

 Like with all `get` commands in `kubectl`, this command can be used to get details on one item, an organization in this case, or list several of them.

+The command is an improvement over `kubectl get organizations`, for several reasons.
+First, it is usable by all users who have access to the management API, not only admins, as it does not require permission to list Organization resources on the cluster scope.
+Second, it provides slightly more details in the list output.

 ## Usage

 ### Get a list of organizations {#list}